Siemens VC unit invests in Israel's CyActive cyber security firm

+* Entered into acquisition agreement with vendor in relation to acquisition of sale share and sale loan by purchaser

-TEL AVIV CyActive, an Israeli provider of cyber security technology, said on Thursday it has received a strategic investment from the venture capital unit of Germany's Siemens.
+TEL AVIV, Sept 18 CyActive, an Israeli provider of cyber security technology, said on Thursday it has received a strategic investment from the venture capital unit of Germany's Siemens.

 Financial details were not disclosed.